gomara/chat-server/README.md

 It's possible to test the server using Postman.
 Your can test the RESTful endpoints and the websocket.

-You can find the postman workspace in the following link:
+You can import the Postman collection for test the server endpoint, the collection is in the file **Chat server.postman_collection.json**.

 [Postman workspace]()